philiplambok/reina-theme/README.md

 ### Navbar
 - `navbarActive` is a js variable to check status active on navbar.
-- `toogleNavbar` is a js method to toggle the navbar
+- `toogleNavbar()` is a js method to toggle the navbar
-- `watchStatusNavbar` is a js method be use to watch screen size.
+- `watchStatusNavbar()` is a js method be use to watch screen size.
 This method will make navbar more dynamic.
-- `sidebar` is a css class for sidebar/navbar.
+- `.sidebar` is a css class for sidebar/navbar.

 ## Demo
 <p align="center">
 	<img src="/assets/theme-reina.gif" alt="">